About the Oslo Architecture Triennale

 In 2009, the Triennale was founded as a non-profit association with the National Association of Norwegian Architects (NAL), The Oslo School of Architecture and Design (AHO), Design and Architecture Norway (DOGA), the Oslo Architects' Association (OAF), the National Museum of Architecture and Oslo Business Region as members.

-Since 2015, the Association has been extended to include eight Associated Members from the field of architecture and urban development: the Association of Consulting Architects in Norway, Bergen School of Architecture (BAS), FutureBuilt, the Norwegian Organization of Interior Architects and Furniture Designers (NIL), the Norwegian Association of Landscape Architects (NLA),the Norwegian University of Science and Technology (NTNU) and ROM for Art & Architecture.
+Since 2015, the Association has been extended to include seven Associated Members from the field of architecture and urban development: the Association of Consulting Architects in Norway, Agency for Planning and Building Services in Oslo, FutureBuilt, the Norwegian Organization of Interior Architects and Furniture Designers (NIL), the Norwegian Association of Landscape Architects (NLA), the Norwegian University of Science and Technology (NTNU), and ROM for art and architecture.
 Read more about our Members and Associated Members.

 OAT has had the following titles for its six previous triennials: